adrianoes/appium-and-robotframework-expandtesting_mobile/README.md

 - UI and API tests to send password reset link to user's email and API tests to verify a password reset token and reset a user's password must be tested manually as they rely on e-mail verification.
 - Disable wifi when the apk presents connections problems.
+- Use the versions mentioned it this documentation.
+They have been checked already.